JonathanSaudhof/design-patterns/README.md

 Solution: instead of inheritance you can use the decorator pattern and compose the classes.
 A decorator is a wrapper, which takes the same interface as an input as it returns.
 Therefore you can combine decorators with infinitely with other decorators of the same interface.

+## Facade

+Problem: You have a complex task that needs the orchestration of multiple subsystems.
+For testing you need a lot of

+Solution: When handling complex or complicated tasks you can create an facade interface in order to hide the complexity behind an easy to understand and test api.